 - Appropriateness of recordkeeping fees and investment management fees

 - Influence of competition on fees for retirement plan services

 - Impact of the economics of revenue sharing on fees

 Our expertise in the process used by a plan sponsor to evaluate and benchmark recordkeeping and investment management fees is complemented by substantial experience in litigation related to mutual fund fees and revenue sharing between mutual funds and unaffiliated service providers, such as financial advisors.

-- Featured Expert Russell R. Wermers Professor of Finance and Director of the Center for Financial Policy, Smith School of Business, University of Maryland at College Park
+- Featured Expert Russell R. Wermers Paul J. Cinquegrana ’63 Endowed Chair in Finance and Director of the Center for Financial Policy, Robert H. Smith School of Business at the University of Maryland

 401(k) Fee Litigation

 Seventh Circuit Creates Uncertainty About 401(k) Provider RFPsPension & Benefits Daily, May 24, 2011